 Copyright 2015 SAFE “Provided with permission of SAFE Inc. Personal use is permitted, but republication/redistribution requires permission of SAFE, Inc. Visit www.safepilots.org for details.”

 David St. George learned to fly at Flanders Valley Airport in 1970.
 Proving that everyone is eventually trainable, he became an FAA Gold Seal Flight Instructor for airplanes (single and multi, instrument, and glider) and serves the Rochester FSDO as an FAA Designated Pilot Examiner.
 In this capacity, he gives flight tests at any level from sport pilot to ATP and CFI.
-For 20 years David was East Hill Flying Club's 141 Chief Instructor and manager.
-David holds multi and single engine ATP pilot certificates, with pilot ratings for glider and seaplane.
-He recently earned his ninth renewal as a Master Instructor and owns an Aeronca Champ so he can build hours for that airline job!
-He is now flying charter: http://learnturbine.com
+For 25 years David was East Hill Flying Club's 141 Chief Instructor and manager.
+David holds multi and single engine ATP pilot certificates, with pilot ratings for glider and seaplane and several jet type ratings.
+He recently earned his 13th renewal as a Master Instructor and owns an Aeronca Champ so he can build hours for that airline job! http://learnturbine.com

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.